arielgee/Sage-Like/.misc/tasks.md

 * in v95 TriToggler makes alot of reflow - check it => DON'T TOUCH
 * create frames with feeds in discovery-test.html (nested)
 * indicate in the tree that selected feeds folder is empty ? use :empty selector
+* avoiding errors. change root folder somthing BIG, quickly change back to small/empty folder, see where errors at, avoid/log error.message instaed of error object, profit.
 ---

 ## Now
-* avoiding errors. change root folder somthing BIG, quickly change back to small/empty folder, see where errors at, avoid/log error.message instaed of error object, profit.
+* in calls to updateTreeItemStats() the second parameter 'totalCount' is never used, why acquire its value? redundent calls to querySelectorAll()
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---